 Indiana: In 1998 we returned to Indianapolis where my husband worked with Overseas Council, an international support organization for theological schools in the non-Western world.
 I joined the Society of Children’s Book Writers and Illustrators, began attending writers’ conferences and critique groups, and saw my first fiction published.

 Back to South Africa: We returned to South Africa (2005-2008) where I focused on writing for children affected by HIV & AIDS.
 I also conducted story hours in orphanages, day care centers and after school programs for orphans and vulnerable children.
 Some of these children lived alone with their brothers and sisters without any adult supervision.
 Their favorite book?
 Cinderella—the story of an abused orphan who grows up to marry someone rich and powerful.

 In my spare time I enjoyed training as an adult figure skater at the local ice rink, featured in Keeping Secrets, the story of a promising South African figure skater worried people will find out her father has HIV.

-Wisconsin: In 2008 we returned to the family lake home in the Northwoods of Wisconsin where I'm working on book three of the Glastonbury Grail series.
-When I am not at my computer, you will probably find me walking in the woods or figure skating.
+Wisconsin: In 2008 we returned to the family lake home in the Northwoods of Wisconsin where I wrote book three of the Glastonbury Grail series, and branched out into non-fiction with Honey from the Comb, Alpha and Omega, and The Gospel According to George.
+These days I'm officially retired, but stories still compel me.
+When I'm not at my computer, you will probably find me walking in the woods or at the ice rink.